-Students engage with the theory of archives and analyse materials and artefacts that have been never accessed by academics before at the Cold War and First World War archives at Dover Castle.
+Students engage with the theory of archives and analyse materials and artefacts that have been never accessed by academics before at the First and Second World War archives at Dover Castle.
 This year, students will be collating their projects as part of an innovative online exhibition.

 The IVE Programme is timetabled every Friday morning in Year 12.

 The IVE Programme encourages a culture of intellectual expansion through a programme of weekly innovative and visionary lectures and original research projects delivered by subject specialists, professors, doctors and world leading experts in their field.

 Our students’ participation in ground breaking research since 2018 has led to hugely reduced offers from universities and helped students to make the transition between school and university.

 EPQ lessons are timetabled in January in Year 12.

 The EPQ is an independent project carried out by the student with the help of one of our expert supervisors.
 Students choose to write a 5,000 word dissertation or scientific report or an essay supplemented with an artefact or a performance.

 In 2019, 58% of students achieved an A* - A Grade and 85% achieved an A* - B grade and led to reduced offers from universities, developed essential ‘soft’ or transferrable skills and had a positive effect on outcomes at A Level.

 Tutorials take place in Terms 4 and 5 and ‘Careers Lessons’ are timetabled in Term 6.

 Simon Langton Girls’ Grammar holds the Investors in Careers quality award and is identified as ‘the leading school in Britain for the quality of its careers programme’ (The Key for School Leaders).